JuliaPluto/HypertextLiteral.jl/README.md

     @print htl"<div>3^2 is $(sq(3))</div>"
     #-> <div>3^2 is <span>9</span></div>

-Within a triple-quoted `htl` string, a single-quoted `htl` expression can be included.
+Within a triple-quoted `htl` string, a single-quoted `htl` string can be included.
 This technique only works for one level of nesting.

     books = ["Who Gets What & Why", "Switch", "Governing The Commons"]